smapiot/piral/docs/specs/pilet-specification.md

 ### `license`

-The `license` property is a standard NPM field that is optional for a pilet.
+The `license` property is a standard npm field that is optional for a pilet.

 The property reflects the license used for distributing the given pilet.

-By default, the `license` is set to `ISC`, which is equivalent to MIT and NPM's default.
+By default, the `license` is set to `ISC`, which is equivalent to MIT and npm's default.

 ### `piral`